Alexander Murray of Elibank: Westminster by-election

-In May 1750, during a parliamentary by-election for Westminster, Murray vigorously supported the opposition candidate, Sir George Vandeput, 2nd Baronet, who was standing against the incumbent, Viscount Trentham.
-In January 1751, a Westminster bailiff claimed that Murray had encouraged mob violence during the election by shouting: "Will no one have courage enough to knock the dog down?".
-In February Murray was summoned before the House of Commons, taken into custody by the Commons' authorities, and sent to Newgate Prison.
+In late 1749, during a parliamentary by-election for Westminster, Murray vigorously supported the opposition candidate, Sir George Vandeput, 2nd Baronet, who was standing against the incumbent, Viscount Trentham.
+In January 1750, the high bailiff of Westminster claimed that Murray had encouraged mob violence during the by-election by shouting: "Will no one have courage enough to knock the dog down?".
+On 6 February Murray was summoned before the House of Commons, taken into custody by the Commons' authorities, and sent to Newgate Prison.
 When he was in the House of Commons and ordered to kneel down to receive his sentence, Murray refused, saying: "Sir, I beg to be excused; I never kneel but to God".
-He was returned to Newgate for two months for contempt, and he was refused release when brought before the House again.
-He tried to obtain a writ of Habeas corpus from a court, which was rejected, but he was released on 25 June as Parliament was prorogued.
-Upon release he was driven to his brother's house on Henrietta Street, Covent Garden in a carriage accompanied by Lord Carpenter, being cheered by a numerous crowd carrying a banner with the words "Murray and Liberty" inscribed.
-A pamphlet in celebration of Murray was subsequently circulated by Paul Whitehead, who was detained in custody.
-Murray fled to France to avoid arrest and in November 1751, the House of Commons passed a motion calling for Murray to return to prison and offering a reward of five hundred pounds for his apprehension.